Willis Lamm's

 Eye bolts through I-beams.

 Most signals are hung directly from I-beams and other steel structural members by means of eye bolts.
-A shackle is passed through the eye bolt and the shackle bolt goes through the balancer on the signal gooseneck.
+A shackle is passed through the eye bolt and the shackle bolt goes through the hanger on the signal gooseneck.
 I check the weight ratings of the eye bolts in order to determine the proper size.
 I typically prefer a 3 to one ratio of the eye bolt rating to the actual weight of the signal.

 Chain around structural brace.